 MDLs also try to promote settlement by allowing a select group of plaintiffs to negotiate a global settlement with the defendant.
 If there is no settlement, the MDL judge will choose a few test cases to give both sides an idea of what to expect at trial.
 Because these cases attempt to gauge how the overall litigation will go, they are often referred to as "bellwether trials."

 If no settlement is possible after having the bellwether trials, then each case will return to the court where the plaintiff originally brought suit.

-It’s fair to say that most ranitidine or Zantac® consumers did not know of the drug’s cancer risks when these products.
-Yet it’s also unlikely that all of these consumers will develop cancer.
+It's fair to say that most ranitidine or Zantac consumers did not know of the drug's cancer risks when these products were still available over the counter and by prescription.
+Yet it's also unlikely that all of these consumers will develop cancer.

 This creates two potential groups of plaintiffs.
 In the first group, we have people who took ranitidine and got cancer.
 In a second group, we have ranitidine users who did not get sick but were not properly informed of the drug's risks.
 This means the maker of the ranitidine medication likely violated one or more consumer protection laws.

 In the first group, it's easy to see the potential for drugmaker liability and significant harm to plaintiffs ("damages") when a cancer diagnosis is linked to Zantac/ranitidine.
 In the second group, damages will probably be drastically smaller, most likely not exceeding the amount of money spent on Zantac, plus some small amount of statutory damages.
 (Learn more about how much a Zantac (ranitidine) case might be worth.)